Río Piedras massacre: Aftermath

 Gruening joined US Senator Millard Tydings from Maryland, a Democrat, in a 1943 legislative proposal to grant independence to Puerto Rico.
 Although the measure was welcomed by every political party in Puerto Rico, including Muñoz's Liberal Party, the senator opposed the measure.
 Senator Muñoz Marín said that independence would hurt Puerto Rico's economy.
 He contrasted the proposed bill with the provisions of the Tydings–McDuffie Act, which provided independence for the Philippines after a 10-year transition period.
-Due to his opposition, the bill did not progress in Congress, and Puerto Rico did not receive its political independence from the U.S.
+Due to his opposition, the bill did not progress in Congress, and Puerto Rico did not receive its political independence from the United States.

 In 1950, the 81st United States Congress passed legislation to enable the people of Puerto Rico to organize a local government pursuant to a constitution of their own, comparable to those of other territories and states of the United States.
 From its enactment until this day, the act has served as the organic law for the government of Puerto Rico and its relation with the United States.
 Muñoz Marín, as Governor of Puerto Rico, supported the measure.
 Muñoz Marín became the first native-born elected governor of Puerto Rico.

 After Col. Riggs's assassination, many Nationalist Party leaders were imprisoned.
 Members of the Puerto Rican independence movement came under greater scrutiny and prosecution.
 Among the leaders arrested were Pedro Albizu Campos, Juan Antonio Corretjer, Luis F. Velazquez, Clemente Soto Vélez, Erasmo Velazquez, Julio H. Velazquez, Juan Gallardo Santiago, Juan Juarbe Juarbe, and Pablo Rosado Ortiz.
 They were later released on $10,000 bail.
 The Nationalist Rafael Ortiz Pacheco fled to the Dominican Republic.

 These leaders were charged with having "conspired to overthrow" the U.S. government on the island.
 They were tried in the U.S. District Court in Old San Juan, Puerto Rico.
 The first trial jury, which included a minority of Puerto Ricans among its members, ended in a hung jury.
 A second jury was picked, consisting solely of "Anglo-Americans."
 This jury found every Nationalist charged "guilty" except Juarbe Juarbe.
 The guilty findings and sentences were appealed before the U.S. Court of Appeals for the First Circuit in Boston, MA, which affirmed the lower court's determinations.